-Making regular extra payments toward your loan principal can yield enormous savings.
-Borrowers accomplish this goal in several ways.
-Paying one additional full payment one time a year is likely the simplest to track.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another very popular option is to pay half of your payment every other week.
-The effect here is that you will make one extra monthly payment each year.
-Each option yields different results, but they will all significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.
+Paying consistent extra payments toward the loan principal can yield huge returns.
+Borrowers pay extra in a few different ways.
+Paying a single extra full payment one time a year is probably the easiest to track.
+If you can't pay an extra whole payment in one month, you can divide your payment by 12 and pay that additional amount monthly.
+Another very popular option is to pay a half payment every other week.
+The result is you will make one extra monthly payment in a year.
+These options differ a little in reducing the final payback amount and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.